ballerina-attic/docs-ballerina-vscode-extension/en/docs/references/convert-json-to-records.md

 ## Via the Command Palette

-Follow the steps below to convert a JSON to record via the Command Palette.
+Follow the steps below to convert a JSON to a record via the Command Palette.

 1. Copy the JSON code block to the Clipboard (`Ctrl + C`).